How Do Prop Trading Firms Work?

 These tests may take the shape of simulations or real-world situations that include risk assessment, leverage and technical and fundamental analytical approaches.
 If the results are good, the trader will move on to the next step and get a formal partnership agreement.

-How do prop firm work - evaluation process for traders before funding
+How prop firms work - evaluation process for traders before funding

 Receiving Capital